Book name: The Murders in the Rue Morgue

 The Murders in the Rue Morgue has been adapted for film and even inspired a heavy metal song.

 For myself, I love the catchy and evocative title.

 The short story appears in the various, extensive collected works of Edgar Allan Poe, maintaining its place as an old favourite with his fans.

-  I'll be back on Wednesday.
 Thank you for reading my review.
-In the meantime, the comments section is open.
+The comments section is open.

 If you’ve enjoyed this review, you might like to subscribe to my blog.